yannaodh/sweeney-2015/README.md

 Figure 5: http://dx.doi.org/10.6084/m9.figshare.1454469

-For any queries, comments or request please do not hesitate to contact me at yann.sweeney@ed.ac.uk.
+For any queries, comments or requests please do not hesitate to contact me at yann.sweeney@ed.ac.uk.